MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/security-https.md

 >[!IMPORTANT]
 >We strongly recommend that HTTPS be enabled in **all production environments.**

-This section walks you through the steps for securing the connections between the client application and the front-end.
-Doing so will encrypt the communication between client and front-end to prevent traffic from being modified or read.
+This section walks you through the steps for securing the connections between the client application and the control node.
+Doing so will encrypt the communication between client and control node to prevent traffic from being modified or read.

 #### Using Windows IIS to Encrypt

-> Make sure the name of the certificate matches the domain name of the front-end URL.
+> Make sure the name of the certificate matches the domain name of the control node URL.

-1. On each front-end machine, install the trusted, signed ** API HTTPS certificate** with a private key in the certificate store on the front-end machine.
+1. On each machine hosting a control node, install the trusted, signed ** API HTTPS certificate** with a private key in the certificate store.
 <a name="iis"></a>
 1. Launch IIS.
 1. In the "Connections" pane on the left, expand the "Sites" folder and select the website.